Air Canada Interview Questions

 9. Where do you see yourself in five years?

-• There are lots of opportunities at Air Canada.
-Why not, have a look at its website and find a career you can see yourself doing in five years?
-This way it will sound like you have ambition and they won’t be wasting their time training you.
+• There are numerous opportunities available at Air Canada.
+Why not visit its website and find a career that you can envision yourself in five years?
+This way, it will sound like you have ambition, and they won’t waste time training you.

 10. Why did you leave your last job?